notofonts/noto-docs/src/miniarticles/NotoSansAnatolianHieroglyphs.md

 # Noto Sans Anatolian Hieroglyphs

-Noto Sans Anatolian Hieroglyphs is a sanserif design for texts in the historical Anatolian hieroglyphs script.
+Noto Sans Anatolian Hieroglyphs is a sans serif design for texts in the historical Anatolian hieroglyphs script.

-Noto Sans Anatolian Hieroglyphs has multiple weights, contains 589 glyphs, and supports 588 characters: Anatolian Hieroglyphs.
+Noto Sans Anatolian Hieroglyphs has multiple weights, contains 589 glyphs, and supports 588 characters from the Unicode block : Anatolian Hieroglyphs.

 ## Supported writing systems